pauladaly/pands-project/README.md

 4. Breakdown of the data by the class variable

 ### 4.3.1 Dimensions of the dataset
-Ran the following python code to view the dimensions of the data set.
+To get a better understanding of the amount of data that was within the data set I ran the following python code to view the dimensions of the data set.

 ![](Images/Shape.PNG)